mds-python/mds-python.github.io/05 Functions/2 Functions with arbitrary arguments.md

 def function2(**kwargs):
     print(kwargs)
 ```
-When calling this function, you can pass any number of arguments with any name .
+When calling this function, you can pass any number of arguments with any name.
 Inside the function, the argument `kwargs` will be a **dictionary** containing all the arguments given.
 For example:

 ```python
 function2(a=1, b=2, c=3)     # {'a': 1, 'b': 2, 'c': 3}